 - Step 1: Read one of the books suggested below to review vocabulary learned on day 1.

-- Step 4: Ask students which state of matter are we missing in this activity.
-After they tell you gas, tell them that we have all three states of matter in the 2 items shown.
+- Step 4: Ask students which state of matter they are missing in this activity.
+After they tell you "gas", tell them that we have all three states of matter in the 2 items shown.
 Then again, ask them where the gas will come from.
 Some students might be able to explain that there is gas in the soda and we will see it as bubbles when it is poured over the ice cream.

 - Allow students to pour their soda over their ice cream to see all three phases of matter.
 Pass out straws, spoons, and napkins.

 - Sneezy the Snowman by Maureen Wright and Stephen Gilpin

 - What is the World Made of?
 All About Solids, Liquids, and Gas By KathleenWeidner Zoehfeld and Paul Meisel